adulau/hack-lu-2018/sponsoring/index.md

 Hack.lu offers tickets to a reduced price and would like to ask for some help in order to also cover the hotel costs.
 The options below are just examples, please get in touch if you have other ideas.

-- 1500€: 1 normal ticket, 1 diversity scholarship ticket, small mention/logo in the diversity section on the website
+- 1500€: 1 standart ticket, 1 diversity scholarship ticket, small mention/logo in the diversity section on the website
-- 4000€: 5 normal tickets, 2 diversity scholarship ticket, logo in the diversity section on the website
+- 4000€: 5 standart tickets, 2 diversity scholarship ticket, logo in the diversity section on the website
-- 6000€: 2 normal ticket, 5 diversity scholarship tickets, large logo in the diversity section on the website
+- 6000€: 2 standart ticket, 5 diversity scholarship tickets, large logo in the diversity section on the website
-- 10000€: 3 normal tickets, 5 diversity scholarship tickets, big logo on printed matters and website, small stand in the hallway.
+- 10000€: 3 standart tickets, 5 diversity scholarship tickets, big logo on printed matters and website, small stand in the hallway.
-- 15000€: 3 normal tickets, 5 diversity scholarship tickets, big logo on printed matters and website, stand in the hallway.
+- 15000€: 3 standart tickets, 5 diversity scholarship tickets, big logo on printed matters and website, stand in the hallway.

 Contact
 =======